 Academic instruction remains our top priority, and this plan expedites the improvement of core academic spaces that front our historic center, Centennial Mall.
-This plan recommends investments in classrooms and teaching laboratories in our core academic buildings so that they can easily host a wide variety of technology-rich and interactive teaching styles.
-Just as we are renovating Carlson Library floor-by-floor, turning book storage spaces into an interactive learning environment, we will incrementally modernize our core teaching spaces.
+This plan recommends investments in classrooms and teaching laboratories in our core academic buildings so that they can easily host a wide variety of teaching styles, all technology-rich and interactive.
+The Carlson Library renovation that is currently underway serves as a guide for incremental yet effective renovations.